 "Until you make the unconscious conscious, it will direct your life and you will call it fate."
 (C.G.
 Jung)

 Sandplay is an experiential and largely non-verbal form of therapy where clients use sand and water in a sandtray with miniature objects, representing all aspects of life.
 The symbolic images created in the sand-tray gives concrete form to the tacit dimension of experience.
 Sandplay visually and symbolically displays the inner world experience of each client, and creates a unique transcendent bridge between inner and outer ways of knowing.

-Jung viewed symbolic imagery as the universal vocabulary that constitutes the psyche and the primary language by which the unconscious communicates and expresses itself (Jung 1990).
-He discovered that symbolic images and ideas are produced spontaneously and unconsciously and represent unknown concepts that cannot be fully defined or comprehended.
-Although human consciousness is unable to perceive events or phenomena completely, as the mind explores the symbol, it is led to those innumerable things beyond the range of human understanding—phenomena that lie beyond the grasp of reason (p.
-21).
+Carl Jung (1964), described 'symbolic imagery' as,"the universal vocabulary that constitutes the psyche and the primary language by which the unconscious communicate and expresses itself."
+Jung discovered that symbolic images and ideas are produced spontaneously and unconsciously and that they represent unknown concept - archetypes - that cannot be fully defined or comprehended.
+He claimed that, although human consciousness is unable to perceive events or phenomena completely, as the mind explores the symbol, it is led to those innumerable things beyond the range of human consciousness and understanding - unconscious phenomena, called archetypes, that lie beyond the grasp of reason.